Quantum Convolutional Coding with Shared Entanglement: General Structure: Encoding and Decoding Entanglement-Assisted Quantum Convolutional Codes

+where each identity and null matrix in the above matrix is $c\times c$-dimensional.
 We can employ the algorithm from Ref.~\cite{ieee2006grassl} on the first $c$ generators because the first $c$ rows of the resulting check matrix form a commuting set (we do not use the row operations in that algorithm).
 The algorithm employs finite-depth CNOT\ gates, Hadamard gates, and phase gates and reduces the check matrix to have the following form: